Get your hot water faster with a CHILIPEPPER PUMP and save time, water, energy and MONEY!

 This area of the Chilipepper web site provides an explanation of how the various types of hot water circulating systems work complete with illustrations of hot water circulating systems and other basic plumbing layouts.

+Hot water circulating systems generally provide convenience and save water but at the same time can waste large amounts of energy and cost the home owner a great deal of money.
 As an example lets see how much energy is lost from a typical recirculating system.
 For our example we will calculate the amount of energy lost from a 3/4 inch copper pipe 50 feet long representing the piping through a home, and a 1/2 inch copper pipe 50 feet long representing the return line back to the heater.